 Students are permitted to ride bicycles to school.
 Students must walk their bicycle on the sidewalk when other students are present during morning drop-off and afternoon pick-up.
 Students with bicycles must secure them in the racks with their own locks.
-Two racks are located in the front of the school.
-One is near the field to the left of the driveway exit, and a second rack is located near the middle school doors.
-A third rack is located in the back of the school near the gym entrance.
+One rack is located in the front of the school near the circle, and a second rack is located in the back of the school near the tennis courts or gym entrance.
 E-bikes and/or electric scooters or batteries cannot be secured inside the building.
 The school is not responsible for bicycles that are stolen.
 Those students who ride bicycles to school are reminded that New Jersey state law dictates that individuals 14 years of age and younger are required to wear a helmet when riding a bicycle.
 As such, students are to store bicycle helmets in their hallway lockers when they enter school.
 Students may not ride and/or bring skateboards, roller blades, or scooters to school for safety reasons and storage purposes.
 Parents/guardians are to remind their child to cross with the assistance of the crossing guard.